About Dr. Koski

 At your visits, expect a comprehensive and detailed approach to wellness.

-Why are you offering a direct care practice?
+Why are you offering a direct care, insurance-free practice?

 I opened a direct patient care practice to focus directly on patients and offer truly patient-centered care.

-Insurance company payments require ever-increasing amounts of paperwork and behind-the-scenes busywork, that drive up not only the time and frustration for patients and everyone working in healthcare.
-Patients experience this and become frustrated with not only the process but also the cost.
+Insurance company payments require ever-increasing amounts of paperwork and behind-the-scenes phone calls and other busywork in order to arrange care for patients.
+This drives up not only the time involved in care, but also increases frustration for patients and everyone working in healthcare.

 Direct care offers a solution.